How to collect and send logs | AdGuard VPN Knowledge Base

 Switch the logging level back to Default.

-In the opened form, enter your email address for feedback and describe the error found, including the time when this error occurred.
+In the form that opens, enter your email address and describe the error you found, including the time it occurred.
+If you can’t reproduce the problem, be as specific as possible about when it last occurred.

 Make sure that there is a check mark next to Send detailed system info and click Send.